 It’s not yet started - a few other things to work on first.
 We have no ETA but have the right communication channels open to move quickly once we go. via r/ledgerwallet

 Eventually, Monero got to the Ledger Wallet’s roadmap and in late 2017 the integration finally started.

 The last update from January 2018 suggests the integration is almost complete and Ledger is moving on to code review and PR.
 It looks like we will have Monero support in Ledger this year.

 Trezor - Project Stalled

-Trezor by SatoshiLabs was supposed to get Monero supported by their hardware wallet, someone worked on the project before and there are a few brave ones who hacked up their Trezors to get a working hardware wallet for Monero punk-style.
-Working for now, that is.
-The code written for Trezor will be incompatible soon as Monero upgraded since that.
+Trezor by SatoshiLabs was supposed to get Monero supported by their hardware wallet, someone unrelated worked on the project before and there are a few brave ones who hacked up their Trezors to get a working hardware wallet for Monero punk-style.

-The Trezor spin-off is not planning to implement Monero either:
+The Trezor spin-off never seriously planned to implement Monero: